open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 To help foster a conversation about these changes and their urgency today, I'm offering this *Open Perspective* on talent management.
 Here you'll read more about how executives, managers, and other leaders can respond to the development needs of young professionals today—with emphasis on the ways they can embrace open principles and practices to do it.
 Along the way, I present some case studies for your reflection and consideration.
 Drawn from my own experience as an open leader, these examples ask you to reflect on your own leadership choices and challenges as you consider becoming a more open leader yourself.

-I consider this an opportunity to collaborate with new generations of leaders to build more open and sustainable organization.
+I consider this an opportunity to collaborate with new generations of leaders to build more open and sustainable organizations.
+It takes courage.
 Are you open to it, too? ◕

 ## Elevating open leaders